top of page

 The basic objective is to get your two bowls closest to the bowled “jack”.

-The woods and jack have a bias on one side, which means that depending on which side you roll the jack or your wood they will curve inwardly or outwardly until they rest, which given that the green has a crown, makes for an interesting and absorbing game.
+You place one foot on a small mat called a “footer".
+The Bowls or "woods" and jack have a bias on one side, which means that depending on which side you roll them they will curve inwardly or outwardly until they rest, which given that the green has a crown, makes for an interesting and absorbing game.

-You place one foot on a small mat called a “footer”, declaring a “finger peg” inward curve to the left, or “thumb” peg outward curve to the right, before you release the jack, you then bowl your wood the same, hoping to get as close to the jack as you can.
-Your opponent from the same mat then has to try and get even closer.
+Prior to release of the jack you indicate a “finger peg” inward curve to the left, or “thumb peg" outward curve to the right, you then send the jack for a distance of of at least 19 metres.
+You then bowl your first wood using the same "peg", hoping to get as close to the jack as you can.
+Your opponent from the same mat, will then release their first wood.
+You will then follow with your second wood and then finally your opponent with their second.

 Here’s a link to help: